Home2023-05-23T18:51:50+00:00

 HELPING FAMILIES HELP THEMSELVES

-CELEBRATING 21 YEARS OF SERVICE
+CELEBRATING 22 YEARS OF SERVICE

 are you affected by the impact of somEONE ELSE’S ADDICTIVE BEHAVIOUR?

 The stress, anxiety and worry of having a loved one who has an unhealthy relationship with alcohol, drugs or any addictive behavior can have physical, emotional, social and spiritual consequences.
-Family members who are affected by the impact of someone else’s addictive behavior often feel confused, frustrated, isolated, hopeless, angry and completely exhausted.

 The Family Addiction Support Network can help you reduce these feelings.
 We promote resilience and recovery by helping you identify how addictive behaviors affect your family and most importantly, help you to find ways to cope and take care of yourself.